Spelling of Shakespeare's name

 The spelling of William Shakespeare's name has varied over time.
 It was not consistently spelled any single way during his lifetime (1564–1616), including by Shakespeare himself, in manuscript or in printed form; historians note that this was not unusual for documents in the Elizabethan era.
-After his death the name was spelled variously by editors of his work, and the spelling was not fixed until well into the 20th century.
+After his death, the name was spelled variously by editors of his work, and there was no fixed spelling until well into the 20th century.

 The standard spelling of the surname as "Shakespeare" was the most common published form in Shakespeare's lifetime, but it was not one of the inconsistent variations used in his own handwritten signatures.
 It was, however, the spelling used as a printed signature to the dedications of the first editions of his poems Venus and Adonis in 1593 and The Rape of Lucrece in 1594.
 It is also the spelling used in the First Folio, the definitive collection of his plays published in 1623, after his death.

 The spelling of the name was later modernised, "Shakespear" gaining popular usage in the 18th century, which was largely replaced by "Shakspeare" from the late 18th through the early 19th century.
 In the Romantic and Victorian eras the spelling "Shakspere", as used in the poet's own signature, became more widely adopted in the belief that this was the most authentic version.
 From the mid-19th to the early 20th century, a wide variety of spellings were used for various reasons; although, following the publication of the Cambridge and Globe editions of Shakespeare in the 1860s, "Shakespeare" began to gain ascendancy.
 It later became a habit of writers who believed the fringe theory that proposes up to 80 others who are the "someone else" who wrote the plays to use different spellings when they were referring to the "real" playwright and to the man from Stratford-upon-Avon.
 With rare exceptions, the spelling is now standardised in English-speaking countries as "Shakespeare".